 Unlike private-sector pensions that are preempted from State and local laws and subject solely to federal regulation, state and local retirement systems are creatures of state constitutional, statutory and case law and must comply with a vast landscape of public statutes, regulations, standards, policies, and procedures.

-For this reason, many of the federal requirements for corporate pensions are not applicable to plans of state and local government.
-However, public plans must still comply with various Federal tax qualification, investment, age discrimination and other requirements.
+For this reason, many of the federal requirements for corporate pensions do not apply to plans of state and local government.
+However, public plans must still comply with various Federal tax qualification, investment, age discrimination, and other requirements.
 Congress sets the federal laws in these areas, and various federal agencies issue and enforce the corresponding regulations.

 Key Congressional Committees and Federal Agencies

 Retirement Benefits for Members of Congress, Congressional Research Service, July 2015